-Luxor means in Arabic as “The Palaces” and during ancient times it was used to be known as “The city of Hundred Doors“.
-It is considered by many to be the globe’s greatest open-air museum as it holds some of the most majestic temples such as the Valley of the king, the Karnak temple, Queen Hatshepsut temple, and Luxor temple that holds some of the most extraordinary monuments and artifacts.
+Luxor, the city of a hundred doors is considered by many to be the globe’s greatest open-air museum as it holds some of the most majestic temples such as the Valley of the king, the Karnak temple, Queen Hatshepsut temple, and Luxor temple that holds some of the most extraordinary monuments and artifacts.
 Luxor is located in the south of Upper Egypt, on the east bank of the Nile River and part of the ancient city of Thebes.
 Luxor was considered to be a very important city during the old kingdom and the capital of Egypt during the New Kingdom.

 The climate in Luxor is quite sunny and hot with average temperatures of 40 C (104 F) in the summer months and 22 C (71.6 F) during the winter months.
 The city has millions of visitors from all over the world to witness all the incredible wonders within this heavenly city.

-What makes Luxor truly unique is the number of one of kind archaeological attractions located all over the city which made Luxor earn the title of being a World Heritage Site by UNESCO in 1979.
+Luxor Tourist Attractions are universal treasures made of physical allure and grandeur. located all over the city which made Luxor earn the title of being a World Heritage Site by UNESCO in 1979.
 At the first footsteps of the city exists the heavenly guardian the great Colossi of Memnon and in the heart of a mountain is the heavenly valley of the king home to 63 tombs for a number of royalty and nobles plus 20 tombs of kings and queens from the new kingdom period such as the Ramsess dynasty, Tutankhamun, Seti I, Amenhotep I, Thutmose and many more.
-Another rare monument is the marvelous valley of the nobles that holds 500 tombs of nobility, governors and tax collectors plus wall images and wall decorations that shows their daily lives in a very detailed manner.
+Another rare monument is the marvelous valley of the nobles that holds 500 tombs of nobility, governors, and tax collectors plus wall images and wall decorations that shows their daily lives in a very detailed manner.